Sodium silicate: Foundries, refractories and pottery

-Since the sodium silicate does not burn during casting (it can actually melt at pouring temperatures above 1800 °F), it is common to add organic materials to provide for enhanced sand breakdown after casting.
+Since the sodium silicate does not burn during casting (it can actually melt at pouring temperatures above 1800 °F, 982 °C), it is common to add organic materials to provide for enhanced sand breakdown after casting.
 The additives include sugar, starch, carbons, wood flour and phenolic resins.

 Water glass is a useful binder for solids, such as vermiculite and perlite.
 When blended with the latter lightweight fraction, water glass can be used to make hard, high-temperature insulation boards used for refractories, passive fire protection, and high-temperature insulations, such as in moulded pipe insulation applications.
 When mixed with finely divided mineral powders, such as vermiculite dust (which is common scrap from the exfoliation process), one can produce high temperature adhesives.
 The intumescence disappears in the presence of finely divided mineral dust, whereby the waterglass becomes a mere matrix.
 Waterglass is inexpensive and abundantly available, which makes its use popular in many refractory applications.

 Sodium silicate is used as a deflocculant in casting slips helping reduce viscosity and the need for large amounts of water to liquidize the clay body.
 It is also used to create a crackle effect in pottery, usually wheel-thrown.
 A vase or bottle is thrown on the wheel, fairly narrow and with thick walls.
 Sodium silicate is brushed on a section of the piece.
 After five minutes, the wall of the piece is stretched outward with a rib or hand.
 The result is a wrinkled or cracked look.

 It is also the main agent in "magic water", which is used when joining clay pieces, especially if the moisture level of the two differs.